Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 Kingdon-Ward, the last of the great plant hunters, describes his life and adventures, in this, the last of his books.
 He made 23 expeditions for plants, mainly in Assam, Burma, China and Tibet, over a forty year period, and is described in this book.
 Many species of plants have been named after him.
 William T. Stearn of the British Museum wrote a useful bibliographical introduction, including a year by year account of Kingdon-Ward's explorations, with references to the resulting publications.
 Stearn also compiled a list of all known publications of him, including periodicals and books.
 Yakushi K204.
 Schweinfurth 25.
 Marshall 27871.

 KINGDON-WARD, Frank; Pilgrimage for Plants.
-London, George G. Harrap & Co., [1960], First edition, 8vo [21.5 x 14.5 cm]; 191 pp, frontis (portrait), plates from photos, bibliog, index, endpaper maps, orig green cloth, title lettering on spine, dj (closed tear on rear panel, price clipped, light wear), light abrasion on title where label was removed, else clean, sound, neart fine in good+ dj.
+London, George G. Harrap & Co., [1960], First edition, 8vo [21.5 x 14.5 cm]; 191 pp, frontis (portrait), plates from photos, bibliog, index, endpaper maps, original green cloth, title lettering on spine, dj (not price clipped, tiny tear), name on endpaper, else fine and clean in very good jacket.

 Kingdon-Ward, the last of the great plant hunters, describes his life and adventures, in this, the last of his books.
 He made 23 expeditions for plants, mainly in Assam, Burma, China and Tibet, over a forty year period, and is described in this book.
 Many species of plants have been named after him.
 William T. Stearn of the British Museum wrote a useful bibliographical introduction, including a year by year account of Kingdon-Ward's explorations, with references to the resulting publications.
 Stearn also compiled a list of all known publications of him, including periodicals and books.
 Yakushi K204.
 Schweinfurth 25.
 Marshall 27871.